dynatrace-oss/terraform-provider-dynatrace/docs/resources/limit_outbound_connections.md

 Required:

-- `enforced` (Boolean) If enabled, the Dynatrace JavaScript runtime will only be able to connect to the specified hosts.
+- `enforced` (Boolean) If enabled, the Dynatrace JavaScript Runtime will only be able to connect to the specified hosts.

 Optional:

-- `host_list` (Set of String) The Dynatrace JavaScript runtime will only be to connect to these hosts.
+- `host_list` (Set of String) A host that app backends should be able to connect to.